 When weed is part of your daily life, you know every little shredded piece matters.
-Whether you buy your cannabis at a dispensary or grow it yourself, you have to learn how to take care of it to optimize your stash.
+Whether you buy your cannabis at a dispensary or grow it yourself from cannabis seeds, you have to learn how to take care of it to optimize your stash.

 Part of this knowledge is handling and storing the product to keep it fresh and preserved.
 If you do this right, you can stockpile your weed for months, if not longer.